grid-line

 In terms of what the money is actually spent on, there is very little difference between men and women.

 Data shows that a greater proportion of men buy gifts for coworkers (33% vs 28%).
-While a greater proportion of women buy candy & food (93% vs 88%).
+In comparison, a larger proportion of women buy candy & food (93% vs 88%).

 Here are the figures in full: